Love Party (Italy)

+Love Party (Partito dell'Amore, PdA) is a political party in Italy.
+The party was co-founded on 12 July 1991, by pornographic actresses Moana Pozzi and Ilona Staller (Cicciolina); at the time, the latter was a member of the Chamber of Deputies, having been elected in 1987 as a Radical Party candidate.
+Pozzi died on 15 September 1994.
+The party has not contested elections since 1994 in protest of Italian politics and has largely been out of the public eye since then; however, it has not been officially dissolved, and has advocated electoral reform since 2008.

 Political line

 The party was organized by Riccardo Schicchi, Cicciolina's manager, as a parody of the traditional political parties.
 However, it was later identified as a counterculture movement by exponents Mauro Biuzzi and Marcella Zingarini.
+The party supports the legalisation of brothels and improved sex education.

 Elections

-After a brief alliance with Carlo Fatuzzo's Pensioner's Party, Pozzi ran unsuccessfully for the parliament at the general election in 1992.
-In 1993, Pozzi ran for the Mayor of Rome.
+After a brief alliance with Carlo Fatuzzo's Pensioner's Party in 1991, Pozzi ran unsuccessfully for the parliament at the general election in 1992.
+In 1993, Pozzi ran for Mayor of Rome.